My New Zealand Photo Diary

 Often I find it hard to sum up a trip in words, so I’ve been collecting more and more moments on my camera to share visual diaries of what a trip meant to me.
+While I share snippets on Instagram, I certainly do not share everything.
+Hence, my New Zealand photo diary.

 My trip to New Zealand was completely out of the blue.
 I was sitting at home in Tasmania on a week night cooking a mediocre dinner, pondering what lay ahead for tomorrow.
 My long time kiwi friend Sophie sent me a message online saying “Hey, wanna come on an adventure in New Zealand?”